 I’m not alone.
 The scam is widespread and affecting many PSN users, as a quick Google search will now show you.
 Users report accounts being fraudulently accessed.
 Money is transferred to their Playstation Wallets and spent on DLC.
 I’ve read many theories; a leak of PSN user info, a phishing scam through Paypal, even simple social engineering.
 But the only consistency in this case is what was purchased with stolen funds: DLC Zen packs for the popular MMO, Neverwinter.

 Launched in 2013 and released on the PS4 just this year, “Neverwinter” is a free-to-play Dungeons & Dragon MMO with a large user base.
 Players earn Zen, the fictional in-universe currency, through quests.
 For those with more money than time, it can be purchased from a DLC store.
 It comes as no surprise that there is a market for the selling of Zen between users, though this is typically frowned upon or even grounds for being banned from most MMOs.
 But it appears that hasn’t deterred hackers.
+If you are jsut new to this sort of thing, search for what happened with the free robux hacks that went viral a few months ago.

 I was fortunate enough to be awake and able to change my account information, which I believe saved me from more severe damage.
 Others have not been so lucky.
 Reports of amounts ranging from $60 to $150 to even higher being stolen have come out.
 Some users report account information being changed, or even consoles being deactivated and a new one activated instead.
 Many users also have a knee jerk reaction to dispute the charges through their banks.
 With most of these attacks happening after the PSN’s Customer Support hours, it’s the only recourse they feel they have.
 Unfortunately, this winds up being what hurts them the most.